scylladb/scylladb/docs/protocols.md

 # DynamoDB client protocol

-Scylla also supports, as an experimental feature, Amazon's DynamoDB API.
+Scylla also supports Amazon's DynamoDB API.
 The DynamoDB API is a JSON over HTTP (unencrypted) or HTTPS (encrypted) protocol.
-Because Scylla's support for this protocol is experimental, it is not turned on by default, and must be turned on manually by setting the `alternator_port` and/or `alternator_https_port` configuration option.
+Support for this protocol is not turned on by default, and must be turned on manually by setting the `alternator_port` and/or `alternator_https_port` configuration option.
 "Alternator" is the codename of Scylla's DynamoDB API support, and is documented in more detail in [alternator.md](alternator/alternator.md).